keirman/mineclone/README.md

 # mineclone
 my game (developing)
-verson 0.01b
+verson 0.02a
-in this update i added chunk rendering  and the world is now 100 chunks  wide
+in this update i added debug F1 menu and more